SS Ozama (1881): 1889: Shipping money

 An article in The New York Times reported that Ozama carried $300,000 in paper money to Haiti in March 1889.
-The paper money brought in by the Ozama was not for her own use it was cargo, and said to be the first of $1,000,000 meant to replace a previous issue of paper money.
+The paper money brought in by the Ozama was not for her own use, but it was cargo, and said to be the first of $1,000,000 meant to replace a previous issue of paper money.
 The money was probably being replaced because it had been issued by the prior regime, or because it had been devalued due to inflation and/or counterfeiting.
 Mercenaries (called Filibusters) who were supporting the overthrow of a government would not have accepted paper money because it could become worthless simply with the change of regime.
 The same article mentioned that the Legitime government had paid $80,000 in gold for the wood hulled steamship Carondelet, which they hoped to convert to a warship.
 Gold was then approximately $20 an ounce, so $80,000 in gold would have been approximately 4,000 ounces.

 The loss of the Ozama coincided with the discovery of a plot to overthrow Haitian president Hippolyte.
 The president's son-in-law was implicated and was ordered to be shot but escaped.
 Attachés of the German legation and prominent officials are also said to be parties to the plot.
 The outbreak of the revolution, which had been considered imminent for some time, partly due to Hippolyte's poor health, was expected daily so the time was certainly ripe for the smuggling of both guns and money.